Reading time: 6 – 10 minutes

 WHY TREASURY BILLS WILL BURST

-People run to Treasury Bills seeking safety and liquidity because they are lower in the liquidity pyramid.
+People run to Treasury Bills, of different types USD, EUR, YEN, CHF, etc., seeking safety and liquidity because they are lower in the liquidity pyramid.
 However, as more capital piles into them it drives rates lower and lower.
 Eventually Treasury Bill rates reach 0% or even go negative.
 This presents a problem.